owaits/ScreenMonkey.Help/reference/faq.md

 ## PowerPoint playback
 - To use PowerPoint clips in Screen Monkey you must have a licensed copy of Microsoft PowerPoint installed.
 Check that you have a compatible version installed on your computer.
 PowerPoint version 2013 or later is required.

+## Broken Clips
+If you see a clip icon with a red cross this either means the media file for the clip cannot be located.
+In the case of macro control clips it means the external equipment is disconnected.
+It is possible to repair broken media links by clicking the clip and telling Screen Monkey where the media is located.
+Macro clips are designed to repair automatically when the equipment is reconnected.